SmashPhoenix272/NovelDownloader/README.md

    ```

 The script will then:
+- Prompt you to select the translation site (PenguinSquad or Genesistudio)
 - Download the novel information from NovelUpdates
-- Download all available chapters from the translation site
+- Download all available chapters from the selected translation site
 - Cache the content for faster subsequent downloads
 - Download the cover image (with Cloudflare bypassing if necessary)
-  - The cover image is downloaded directly to the script's directory
-  - The image is then embedded into the EPUB file
-  - The downloaded image file is automatically deleted after processing
 - Save the novel as an EPUB file with all the collected information and content

 For more detailed instructions, please refer to the [Usage Guide](claudeDev_docs/usage_guide.md).